mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/remove-outlook-web-app-mailbox-policy.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](/answers/topics/office-exchange-server-itpro.html) or [Exchange Online Protection](https://social.technet.microsoft.com/forums/forefront/home?forum=FOPE).

-## Use the EAC to remove an Outlook on the web mailbox policy
+## Use the EAC to remove a mailbox policy for Outlook on the web and the new Outlook for Windows

 1. In the EAC, go to **Permissions** \> **Outlook Web App policies**, select the policy that you want to remove, and then click **Delete** ![Delete icon.](../../media/ITPro_EAC_DeleteIcon.png).

 2. In the confirmation window that appears, click **Yes** to remove the mailbox policy, or click **No** to cancel.

-## Use Exchange Online PowerShell to remove an Outlook on the web mailbox policy
+## Use Exchange Online PowerShell to remove a mailbox policy for Outlook on the web and the new Outlook for Windows

-To remove an Outlook on the web mailbox policy, use the following syntax:
+To remove a mailbox policy for Outlook on the web and the new Outlook for Windows, use the following syntax:

 ```PowerShell
 Remove-OwaMailboxPolicy -Identity "<Policy Name>"
 ```

-This example removes the Outlook on the web mailbox policy named Sales Associates.
+This example removes the mailbox policy named Sales Associates from Outlook on the web and the new Outlook for Windows.

 ```PowerShell
 Remove-OwaMailboxPolicy -Identity "Sales Associates"